-To accomplish the FAA’s goal, the FAA adds a new Condition and Limitation 2 to the Exemption.
-It requires NBAA members who want to operate under the exemption to submit a Notice of Joinder to FAA Exemption 7897K prior to conducting any operation under the exemption.
+To accomplish the FAA’s goal, beginning with Exemption 7897K and continuing with Exemption 7897L, the FAA added new Condition and Limitation 2 to the Exemption.
+It requires NBAA members who want to operate under the exemption to submit a Notice of Joinder to FAA Exemption 7897L prior to conducting any operation under the exemption.

 How to Register under the NBAA Exemption

-What to include in the Notice of Joinder to FAA Exemption No. 7897K
+What to include in the Notice of Joinder to FAA Exemption No. 7897L

 - The person’s name and, for a person other than an individual, the name of the authorized representative submitting the Notice of Joinder